tartley/colorama/README.txt

 Thanks
 ======
+| User 'eryksun', for guidance on correctly instantiating ctypes.windll.
+| Matthew McCormick for politely pointing out a longstanding crash on non-Win.
 | Ben Hoyt, for a magnificent fix under 64-bit Windows.
 | Jesse@EmptySquare for submitting a fix for examples in the README.
 | User 'jamessp', an observant documentation fix for cursor positioning.